JJBannister/3DFacialMeasurement/README.md

-# Rapid Automatic 3D Facial Measurement
+# Automatic 3D Facial Measurement

-This repo contains a variety of algorithms to automatically landmark and register 3D facial surface scans.
+To run examples.sh first install Anaconda and create the environment using setup.sh